MartinThoma/MartinThoma.github.io/_posts/2013-01-23-strassen-algorithm-in-python-java-cpp.md

 title: !
 'Part II: The Strassen algorithm in Python, Java and C++'
 author: Martin Thoma
 date: 2013-01-23 10:35:55.000000000 +01:00
-categories:
-- Code
+category: Code
-tags:
-- Python
-- C
-- Java
-- Strassen algorithm
-- matrix multiplication
+tags: Python, C, Java, Strassen algorithm, matrix multiplication
 ---
 <div class="info">This is Part II of my matrix multiplication series. <a href="../matrix-multiplication-python-java-cpp/">Part I</a> was about simple matrix multiplication algorithms and <a href="../strassen-algorithm-in-python-java-cpp/">Part II</a> was about the Strassen algorithm.
 <a href="../part-iii-matrix-multiplication-on-multiple-cores-in-python-java-and-c/">Part III</a> is about parallel matrix multiplication.</div>